ssode/WWFSolver/README.md

 # WWFSolver
-Solver for the Words with Friends game
+Solver for the Words with Friends game written in C++